 [Nle4, D-Phe7] alpha-melanocyte stimulating hormone was not authorised anywhere worldwide for erythropoietic protoporphyria or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 4 March 2008 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 4 March 2008 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria: